• Voor 17 uur besteld, dezelfde dag verzonden!

 Weaning time : from week 3

-The most common health problems are tumors, obesity and dental problems.
-In addition, mice have sensitive airways and are susceptible to cold and respiratory infections.
-A draught-free stay is therefore very important.
+The most common health problems are tumors, obesity, and dental problems.
+Furthermore, mice have sensitive respiratory tracts and are susceptible to cold and respiratory infections.
+A draft-free environment is therefore very important.

-We recommend regularly checking the teeth of the animals to detect any dental problems in a timely manner.
-To prevent digestive problems, a good balanced and complete gerbil diet is essential.
+We recommend regularly checking your pet's teeth to detect any dental problems early.
+A well-balanced and complete gerbil diet is essential to prevent digestive problems.

-It is wise to consult a vet if you have the following symptoms:
+It is advisable to consult a veterinarian if the following symptoms occur:

 Dental problems

-Drooling, moist nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than the food.
+Drooling, runny nose and eyes, protruding teeth, not eating, losing weight, eating foreign materials that are softer than food.

 Skin

-Bald spots, lots of scratches, scabs, wounds, bumps and lumps
+Bald spots, lots of scratching, scabs, wounds, bumps and lumps

 Other

-Wet and dirty ass, drinking a lot, falling over, lethargy, different shape and color of the feces
+Wet and dirty bottom, drinking a lot, falling over, listlessness, different shape and color of the droppings